backube/snapscheduler/docs/install.md

 # Installation

 This page provides instructions to deploy the snapscheduler operator.
-The operator and its resources are namespaced, so it can be deployed, configured, and used with relatively few permissions.
-This also allows it to run independently in different namespaces.

-## Installation via OLM

-Eventually, installation via OLM will be supported... for now, please use the manual steps, below.
+The operator is cluster-scoped, but its resources are namespaced.
+This means, a single instance of teh operator will permit snapshot scheduling for the entire cluster.
+However, the snapshot schedules are unique per-namespace.

 ## Manual installation

 Manual installation consists of several steps:

 * Installing the CRD for snapshotschedules
-* Installing the operator (and service account) into the application's namespace.
+* Installing the operator.

 ### Install the CRD